Decoding Chomsky: Negative

+The linguist Frederick Newmeyer concedes that the Pentagon expected to be able to use Chomsky's findings for military purposes, but says that the idea that Chomsky promoted very abstract approaches to linguistics in order to prevent such military use is 'implausible, to put it mildly' and states that Knight's portrayal of Chomsky's attitude to the study of language as a system of social communication is "a gross oversimplification".

+Positive

-Decoding Chomsky was positively received by various scientists and commentators including: Michael Tomasello, Daniel Everett, David Hawkes, Luc Steels, Sarah Blaffer Hrdy and Frederick Newmeyer.
-Reviewing the book in The Times Literary Supplement, Houman Barekat commended Knight for an “engaging and thought-provoking intellectual history”.
-In The American Ethnologist Sean O'Neill said of the book: “History comes alive via compelling narrative. ...
-Knight is indeed an impressive historian when it comes to recounting the gripping personal histories behind Chomsky's groundbreaking contributions to science and philosophy.”
+Decoding Chomsky has been positively received by a wide range of scientists, intellectual historians and commentators including: Michael Tomasello, Daniel Everett, David Hawkes, Luc Steels, Sarah Blaffer Hrdy and Frederick Newmeyer.
+Reviewing the book in The Times Literary Supplement, Houman Barekat commended Knight for an "engaging and thought-provoking intellectual history".
+In The American Ethnologist, Sean O'Neill said of the book: "History comes alive via compelling narrative. ...
+Knight is indeed an impressive historian when it comes to recounting the gripping personal histories behind Chomsky's groundbreaking contributions to science and philosophy."

+In his book, The Anarchist Imagination, political scientist Carl Levy commends Knight for documenting how Chomsky's notion of Universal Grammar echoed ideas put forward earlier by Claude Levi-Strauss, linguist Roman Jakobson and Jakobson's muse, the anarchist poet and Russian revolutionary visionary Velimir Khlebnikov.

 The linguist Daniel Everett wrote that "Knight's exploration is unparalleled.
 No other study has provided such a full understanding of Chomsky's background, intellectual foibles, objectives, inconsistencies, and genius."
-The linguist Gary Lupyan wrote that Knight “makes a compelling case for the scientific vacuousness of [Chomsky’s linguistic] ideas.”
-Another linguist, Bruce Nevin, wrote that Knight “shows how Chomsky has acquiesced in—more than that, has participated in and abetted—a radical post-war transformation of the relation of science to society, legitimating one of the significant political achievements of the right, the pretense that science is apolitical.”
+The linguist Gary Lupyan wrote that Knight "makes a compelling case for the scientific vacuousness of [Chomsky’s linguistic] ideas."
+According to Bruce Nevin in The Brooklyn Rail, "Knight shows how Chomsky has acquiesced in – more than that, has participated in and abetted – a radical post-war transformation of the relation of science to society, legitimating one of the significant political achievements of the right, the pretense that science is apolitical."

 The philosopher Thomas Klikauer wrote that Decoding Chomsky is "an insightful book and, one might say, a-pleasure-to-read kind of book."
-Another philosopher, Rupert Read described the book as “a brilliant, if slightly harsh, disquisition”.
+Another philosopher, Rupert Read described the book as "a brilliant, if slightly harsh, disquisition".
 In the Chronicle of Higher Education Tom Bartlett described the book as a "compelling read".
 In Anarchist Studies Peter Seyferth said the book "focuses on all the major phases of Chomsky's linguistic theories, their institutional preconditions and their ideological and political ramifications.
 And it is absolutely devastating."